 What programs and services does CAP offer specifically to children?
-Children's programming includes two child development centers, summer camps, counseling services, a teen leadership program, and inschool educational programs throughout the school year.
+Children's programming includes a child development center, summer camps, counseling services, a Teen Leadership initiative, an after school program, and in-school educational programs throughout the school year.

 How many children does CAP serve each year?
-Our youth programming, like summer camps, in-school services, teen leadership, child development centers, and counseling services, serve approximately 1,500 children annually.
+Our youth programming, like summer camps, in-school services, Teen Leadership, child development center, after school program, and counseling services, serves approximately 2,000 children annually.

 What is Operation Sharing?
-Our Operation Sharing warehouses receive donated products and goods, termed Gift-In-Kind.
+Our Operation Sharing warehouses receive donated products and goods, termed gift-in-kind.
 CAP programs and a network of partner agencies and churches redistribute these essential items, including food, office and cleaning supplies, furniture, paper goods, and building materials, to families and individuals in need throughout all 13 Appalachian states, Arkansas, and Missouri.
 Eligibility guidelines require that no donated products or goods be sold.
 Operation Sharing is one of CAP's largest programs.
-Since its beginning, the program has received and redistributed Gift-In-Kind at a value of more than \$2 billion.
+Since its beginning, the program has received and redistributed gift-in-kind at a value of more than \$2 billion.